7 Safe Areas to Sail and Cruise in The Caribbean Hurricane Season

 Available services and facilities

-When you’re choosing a boatyard or marina, it’s essential to consider the services and facilities available.
+When you’re choosing a boatyard or marina, you’ll want to consider the services and facilities available.
 For starters, some boatyards require you to hire contractors to work on your vessel, while others allow you to do it yourself.

 So, if you’re planning to get your hands dirty with boat projects, choose a place that won’t mind a bit of DIY and find out what services and parts are available in the area.